Hannah0124/React-Simple-Movie-App-2019/README.md

   <img alt="Demo Video" src="https://i.ibb.co/HX5r99G/movie-app-2019.png" width="500"/>
 </a>

-## GitHub Page
-The site is published at https://hannah0124.github.io/React-Simple-Movie-App-2019/

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.